pierreaubert/gll2txt/README.md

 # gll2txt
 Process GLL files and extract data into text files

+Note that the level of quality is *alpha*.

 # Ideas

 Since exporting data in the EASE software is a manual process, extracting lots of information from a GLL file is an annoying process.